Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential

 where

-This finishes the proof of the lemma. \end{proof} Lemma~\ref{lem:Hoelder_cont_kernel_k} asserts H\"older continuity of $k(r)$ at $r=0$ in terms of a $\ell^1$ criterion on the angular power spectrum of the isotropic GRF~$T$, while we provided $\ell^2$ criteria in Section~\ref{sec:PowSpec_Dec}.
-To relate these criteria, we first observe that for $\epsilon > 0$
+This finishes the proof of the lemma. \end{pf} Lemma~\ref{lemHoeldercontkernelk} asserts H\"older continuity of $k(r)$ at $r=0$ in terms of a $\ell^1$ criterion on the angular power spectrum of the isotropic GRF~$T$, while we provided $\ell^2$ criteria in Section~\ref{secPowSpecDec}.
+To relate these criteria, we first observe that for $\varepsilon> 0$

 by the Cauchy--Schwarz inequality, where $\zeta$ denotes the Riemann zeta function.
-This implies with Theorem~\ref{thm:BesovEquivNorm} that Assumption~\ref{ass:summability-Al} with $d=3$ is satisfied if the kernel~$k_I$ is in $V^\eta(-1,1)$ for some $\eta > \gb + 1$.
+This implies with Theorem~\ref{thmBesovEquivNorm} that Assumption~\ref{asssummability-Al} with $d=3$ is satisfied if the kernel~$k_I$ is in $V^\eta(-1,1)$ for some $\eta> \gb+ 1$.

-Our next step is to give bounds on moments of $T(x) - T(y)$ for $x,y \in \IS^2$ in terms of the geodesic distance $d(x,y)$.
-We prove the lemma by expressing the moments in terms of the kernel~$k$ and by an application of the preceding lemma. \begin{lemma} Let $T$ be an isotropic Gaussian random field on~$\IS^2$ with angular power spectrum $(A_\ell, \ell \in \N_0)$.
-If the angular power spectrum satisfies Assumption~\ref{ass:summability-Al} with $d=3$ for some $\gb \in [0,2]$, then for all $p \in \N$ there exists a constant~$C_{\gb,p}$ such that for all $x,y \in \IS^2$
+Our next step is to give bounds on moments of $T(x) - T(y)$ for $x,y \in\IS^2$ in terms of the geodesic distance $d(x,y)$.
+We prove the lemma by expressing the moments in terms of the kernel~$k$ and by an application of the preceding lemma.